adityaagg7/real_estate_price-linear_regression/README.md

 1. The graph is more normally distributed along the x-axis,
 2. It is more symmetrical about x-axis.

- Both these observations mean that the model fit better than a linear model.
+ Both these observations mean that the model might fit better than a linear model.

- This is further suppoorted by the values of the R<sup>2</sup> scores for both:

- Polynomial: ***0.9999999999999998***